 Meet Jacqui Smith – Strictly Come Dancing contestant and former Home Secretary

-Everything you need to know about the ex Labour politician who'll be joining the Strictly line-up this year.
+Everything you need to know about the ex Labour politician who is in this year's Strictly line-up.

-Former MP Jacqui Smith swapped Westminster for sequins on Strictly Come Dancing and after making it through Week One, she’s been training hard for her next dance.
+The Strictly Come Dancing live shows returned for week two this weekend, with former MP Jacqui Smith taking to the dance floor once again with her dance partner Anton Du Beke.

-She is currently at the bottom of the Strictly Come Dancing leaderboard, after her Foxtrot to Always Look On the Bright Side of Life with professional partner Anton du Beke didn’t impress all of the judges.
+The politician had a lot to prove this week, after finishing in the last spot on the Strictly Come Dancing leaderboard in week one.

 Who is Jacqui Smith?